Sydney Harbour major summer events

 Sydney New Year’s Eve is one of the most spectacular events in the world and is back with a slightly reduced footprint this year.
 Celebrate the New Year with our famous fireworks displays set against glittering Sydney Harbour.

-Australia Day on Sydney Harbour is a glittering spectacular and the 2020 Australia Day Harbour Program brought to you by P&O Cruises and the Port Authority of New South Wales will see some of the day’s most symbolic and historic events returning to the water, as well as some new and exciting activities perfect for boaties.
+Australia Day on Sydney Harbour is a glittering spectacular and the 2023 Australia Day Harbour Program will see some of the day’s most symbolic and historic events returning to the water, as well as some new and exciting activities perfect for boaties.

 Sydney Harbour and Aerial Daytime program